 Freelance Writers Who Work from Home Should Invest in Themselves

-A great way to get more profitable and interesting gigs is by delivering more – as in higher quality – than your competition.
+An excellent way to get more profitable and entertaining gigs is by delivering more – as in higher quality – than your competition.

-It’s one thing to say you can write as an English native and a completely different aspect to mention you can provide 100% SEO optimized content.
+It’s one thing to say you can write as an English native and an entirely different aspect to mention you can provide 100% SEO optimized content.
 The latter is important nowadays when content is king, and organic traffic is the most valuable you can get.

 The easiest way to write search engine optimized content is by using a dedicated WordPress plugin like SEO by Squirrly.
 You get tons of benefits for choosing to invest into your writing.